InteragencyEcologicalProgram/smonitr/README.md

 # smonitr
-smonitr is an R package used for the IEP Status &amp; Trends Seasonal Reports.
+smonitr is an R package used for the IEP Status &amp; Trends Seasonal Reports (also known as Seasonal Monitoring Reports).
 It contains groups of functions used to:

 * Standardize the formatting and elements of the plots used in the reports.
 * Download data from various online sources.